 The majority of individuals served at PDC have an intellectual disability and many have severe chronic medical or behavioral problems.
 Others require services within a secure treatment program.
 These individuals are in the mild to moderate range of intellectual disability, have come in contact with the legal system, have been determined to be a danger to themselves or others and/or incompetent to stand trial, and have been determined by the court to meet the criteria requiring treatment in a secure area.

-The mission of PDC is to provide personalized support and treatment programs to maximize the potential of the individual to achieve his/her preferred future, be responsive to the ever-changing needs of the people we serve, and build partnerships with our stakeholders.
-Individualized supports are provided to advance each person's level of independence.
+The mission of PDC is to provide person-centered support and treatment programs to the individuals we serve; embrace change and opportunities while continuing partnerships with stakeholders.
 This is done by the Interdisciplinary Team, which includes the consumer, the family or legal representative, and PDC staff such as physicians, psychologists, nurses, psychiatric technicians, social workers, chaplains, rehabilitation and speech therapists, teachers, dietitians and pharmacists, all work toward this mission.
 The team develops an Individual Program Plan using a person-centered planning process.
 Services may include health care, education, work training, employment, self-help training, and preparation for independent living, as well as leisure activities, behavior management and socialization skills development.